Skip to navigation Skip to content

 Within the claim activity, update the Miscellaneous Update Details (NMIS) screen:

-• Event Date: field, key the grant date
+• Event Date: field, with the grant date

 • Start Date: field on the Newstart Education Status (NES) screen

-• in the Manual Start Date: field enter the grant date
+• Manual Start Date: field with the grant date

-• in the Comments: field, Study start date
+• Comments: field with text, Study start date

-• Up to 14 days before the date of claim:
+• up to 14 days before the date of claim, update the:

-• in the Manual Start Date: field enter the grant date
+• Manual Start Date: field, with the grant date

-• in the Comments: field, Claim submitted within 14 days of qualification
+• Comments: field, with text, Claim submitted within 14 days of qualification

-• More than 14 days but less than 13 weeks before the date of claim:
+• more than 14 days but less than 13 weeks before the date of claim, in the:

-• in the Manual Start Date: field enter the grant date
+• Manual Start Date: field, with the grant date

-Cancelling JSP may cause a debt, which may be offset by arrears of YA/Austudy.
+Note: cancelling JSP may cause a debt, which may be offset by arrears of YA/Austudy.
+See Payment of arrears after reassessment and stopping a payment.

 Go to Step 7.